EmilHvitfeldt/smltar/docs/07_ml_classification.md

 ## Case study: data censoring

-The complaints data set already has sensitive information (PII) censored or protected using strings such as "XXXX" and "XX".
+The complaints data set already has sensitive information (PII)\index{PII} censored or protected using strings such as "XXXX" and "XX".
-This data censoring can be viewed as data _annotation_; specific account numbers and birthdays are protected but we know they were there.
+This data censoring\index{censoring} can be viewed as data _annotation_; specific account numbers and birthdays are protected but we know they were there.
 These values would be mostly unique anyway, and likely filtered out in their original form.

 Figure \@ref(fig:censoredtrigram) shows the most frequent trigrams (Section \@ref(tokenizingngrams)) in our training data set.